 Unit TO2 combusts gas from tank and loading emissions.
-The TO is conservatively represented as having a VOC, HAP and $H_2S$ destruction efficiency of 98%.
+The TO is conservatively represented as having a VOC, HAP and H2S destruction efficiency of 98%.
+There are no proposed changes to these sources.

 Haul Road Emissions (Exempt per 20.2.72.202.B(5) NMAC)